BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

 ### 1a.
 Image assignment

-Files matching the given glob patterns are marked as `bia:Image` in the file list.
+Files matching the given exact paths or glob patterns are marked as `bia:Image` in the file list.
 No specimen entities are created, no metadata graph changes are made.
+Use `paths` for literal file-list paths, and `patterns` for glob matching.

 **Example config:**